whynpc9/langchain-qwq-vllm/README.md

 # langchain-qwq

-This package provides LangChain integration with QwQ models and other Qwen series models from Alibaba Cloud DashScope, with enhancements for Qwen3 models.
+This package provides seamless integration between LangChain and QwQ models as well as other Qwen series models from Alibaba Cloud BaiLian (via OpenAI-compatible API), with additional optimizations specifically designed for Qwen3 models.

 ## Features

-- **QwQ Model Integration**: Full support for QwQ models with reasoning capabilities
+- **QwQ Model Integration**: Full support for QwQ models with advanced reasoning capabilities
-- **Qwen3 Model Integration**: Complete support for Qwen3 series models with hybrid reasoning
+- **Qwen3 Model Integration**: Comprehensive support for Qwen3 series models with hybrid reasoning modes
-- **Other Qwen Models**: Support for Qwen-Max, Qwen2.5, and other Qwen series models
+- **Other Qwen Models**: Compatibility with Qwen-Max, Qwen2.5, and other Qwen series models
-- **Vision Models**: Support for Qwen-VL series vision models
+- **Vision Models**: Native support for Qwen-VL series vision models
-- **Streaming Support**: Both sync and async streaming capabilities
+- **Streaming Support**: Synchronous and asynchronous streaming capabilities
-- **Tool Calling**: Function calling with parallel execution support
+- **Tool Calling**: Function calling with support for parallel execution
-- **Structured Output**: JSON mode and function calling for structured responses
+- **Structured Output**: JSON mode and function calling for structured response generation
-- **Reasoning Access**: Direct access to model reasoning/thinking content
+- **Reasoning Access**: Direct access to internal model reasoning and thinking content

 ## Installation

+To install the package:

 ```bash
 pip install -U langchain-qwq
 ```

-OR if you want to install additional dependencies when you clone the repo:
+If you want to install additional dependencies after cloning the repository:

 ```bash
 pip install -U langchain-qwq[docs]